Domestic pigeon: Experimentation

-Cognitive science
+Domestic pigeons are model organisms commonly used in laboratory experiments relating to biology; often to test medicines and chemical substances, or in cognitive sciences.
+Research in pigeons is widespread, encompassing shape and texture perception, exemplar and prototype memory, category-based and associative concepts, and many more unlisted here (see pigeon intelligence).

-Pigeons have been trained to distinguish between cubist and impressionist paintings, for instance.
+Pigeons have been trained to distinguish between cubist and impressionist paintings.

 In Project Sea Hunt, a US coast guard search and rescue project in the 1970s/1980s, pigeons were shown to be more effective than humans in spotting shipwreck victims at sea.
-Research in pigeons is widespread, encompassing shape and texture perception, exemplar and prototype memory, category-based and associative concepts, and many more unlisted here (see pigeon intelligence).

 Pigeons are able to acquire orthographic processing skills, which form part of the ability to read, and basic numerical skills equivalent to those shown in primates.

+Pigeons have notably been "employed" as medical imaging data sorters.
+They have been successfully trained under research conditions to examine data on a screen for the purposes of detecting breast cancer.
+They appear to use their innate visual navigation skills to do so.

+Pets

+Pigeons are sometimes kept as indoor pets, with the practice's popularity growing over recent years.
+These pet pigeons may be outfitted with "pigeon pants" (a diaper-like garment) to maintain cleanliness, and some birds may be "potty trained".

+Other relation to humans

+Domestic pigeons, especially the leucistic and albinistic specimens commonly referred to as "white doves", have had a long history in symbolism.

 Illegal predator killing by enthusiasts

 In the United States, some pigeon keepers illegally trap and kill hawks and falcons to protect their pigeons.
-In American pigeon-related organizations, some enthusiasts have openly shared their experiences of killing hawks and falcons, although this is frowned upon by the majority of fanciers.
-None of the major clubs condone this practice.
-It is estimated that almost 1,000 birds of prey have been killed in Oregon and Washington, and that 1,000–2,000 are killed in southern California annually.
-In June 2007, three Oregon men were indicted with misdemeanour violations of the Migratory Bird Treaty Act for killing birds of prey.
-Seven Californians and a Texan were also charged in the case.

 In the West Midlands region of the United Kingdom pigeon fanciers have been blamed for a trap campaign to kill peregrine falcons.
-Eight illegal spring-loaded traps were found close to peregrine nests and at least one of the protected birds died.
+Eight illegal spring-loaded traps were found close to peregrine nests and at least one of the birds died.
 The steel traps are thought to have been set as part of a "concerted campaign" to kill as many of the birds as possible in the West Midlands.